HBCU band: Origins

-A 1738 statute enacted by the House of Burgesses ordered conscription of "free mulattos" and blacks.
+The House of Burgesses' chamber, where a statue was enacted in 1738 to conscript "free mulattos" and blacks.
 Due to concerns of a rebellion, they were used as musicians instead of frontline troops, establishing the military music tradition from which HBCU bands evolved.

 HBCU band style was influenced by the minstrel shows of the 19th century.

 The first band at an HBCU was established at what is now Tuskegee University (pictured in 1918) in 1890.

 Early American military music recruited large numbers of black musicians.
 A 1738 statute enacted by the Virginia House of Burgesses required military service for “free mulattos, blacks, and Native Americans".
 Due to government concerns of a domestic rebellion, they were prohibited from carrying arms and were, therefore, exclusively used as "drummers, fifers, trumpeters, or pioneers”.
 As many as 5,000 African-Americans provided military service during the American War of Independence, including notable musicians such as Barzillai Lew.
 The tendency to recruit African-Americans into military bands continued after independence; following the War of 1812, a large number of civilian, all-black brass bands formed among veteran military musicians across the United States, but particularly in New Orleans where they often adopted the theatrical styles of minstrel shows.